Things to do in Melbourne

 Melbourne Museum

-The name says it all – this is probably the best museum about Melbourne and it’s packed full of fascinating exhibitions.
+The name says it all – this is probably the best museum in Melbourne and it’s packed full of fascinating exhibitions.
 It actually feels a bit like visiting a series of smaller museums and it’s said to be the largest in the Southern Hemisphere!

 One of the most popular sections is the Science and Life Gallery, which has 17 skeletons of dinosaurs on display.
 In the section about Melbourne, one of the highlights is the body of Australia’s most famous racehorse, Phar Lap.